 You only have this negotiating power at renewal.
 Six months through the contract, try to change tariff and you won't get the special option.
 Eg, negotiate the ‘Three' network 500 minutes a month for £30 deal but then decide 750 minutes for £40 is better usually it won't be allowed, even though it would've been permitted at negotiation.

 Why customer retentions has such power

 The mobile phone market is nearing maturity, in other words, the vast majority of people have mobiles, thus winning business no longer involves persuading someone to ‘get a mobile', but persuading them to ‘get and keep a mobile with us'.
-This market maturity also means retaining existing customers is absolutely necessary – hence the power of customer retention departments.
+This market maturity means retaining existing customers is absolutely necessary – hence the power of customer retention departments.